Fasermaler/coding-notes/ros_smach/SMACH_Reference.md

 2. `catkin_make` the workspace and source the `devel.bash` file.
 3. Attempt to run smach viewer using `rosrun rqt_smach rqt_smach`

+Note: To support windows, the folders within `example_ws/src` were renamed from `executive_smach_visualization` to just `visualization`.
+Please rename them back if you encounter any issues.
+There should be 2 folders that need to be renamed.

 ### 7.3 Running SMACH Viewer <a name="7.3"></a>

 [go to top](#top)